fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ```

-When we use actions provided by GitHub we trust GitHub not to mess with version tags and to thoroughly test their code.
-It's arguable if they've earned our trust, but since our code is with them already it's kind of a moot point.
+When we use actions provided by GitHub we trust them not to mess with version tags and to thoroughly test their code.

-In case of third-party the code might end up being buggy or even maliscious.
-Even when the author of the open-source code does not have the intention of doing something maliscious, they might end up leaving their credentials on a post-it note in a cafe, and then who knows what might happen.
+In case of third-party actions, the code might end up being buggy or even maliscious.
+Even when the author of the open-source code does not have the intention of doing something bad, they might end up leaving their credentials on a post-it note in a cafe, and then who knows what might happen.

-By pointing to the hash of a specific commit we can be sure that the code we pull when running the workflow will not change, because changing the underlying commit and its contents would also change the hash.
+By pointing to the hash of a specific commit we can be sure that the code we use when running the workflow will not change, because changing the underlying commit and its contents would also change the hash.

 ### Keep master protected